 For the May-doers, the Have-doners, and the May-do-it-againers

 When my husband, Tom, first talked about traveling the ICW, I was intrigued.
-I would see the coast from an entirely new viewpoint.
-I assumed those hidden places we had passed on the road with evocative names such as Moon River, The Golden Isles, and The Dismal Swamp, would hold great beauty and photographic possibilities while on the water.
-Drifting along between the water and sky all day, I would be Huckleberry Finn, perched on a nice boat instead of a raft.
+From the water, I would see and indulge in the photographic beauty of those places with evocative names such as Moon River, The Golden Isles, and The Dismal Swamp that were hidden from the road.
+Drifting along between the water and sky all day, I would be like Huckleberry Finn, but perched on a nice boat instead of a raft.

 Still, I wondered: What does one do on a boat going 7 mph all day for weeks and what would fill up the time at night for an insomniac?
 I knew nothing about navigation, finding and getting to unfamiliar docks or shores, or a boat’s special needs, much less how to satisfy my petty desire for ice in drinks.

-No day was like another day for us.
-Each day was brand-new, presenting sights that led to diverse fields of interests, even if weather kept us in place.
+I found that each day was one-of-a-kind, presenting sights that led to diverse interests, even if weather kept us in place.
 Each place that was a dot on the map became memorable, an experiential part of ourselves.
 We were travelers, not tourists.

-If you decide to cruise, move on as you wish, with options to stop at any time, but know that this way of life is addictive, so be forewarned or fore-encouraged.
+If you decide to cruise, you’ll move on with options to stop and explore, anchor or dock, but know that this way of life is addictive, so be forewarned or fore-encouraged.